Employee Giving at Project HOPE

 Make your gift to Project HOPE more impactful with a matching gift from your employer.

 One of the simplest ways to support Project HOPE’s lifesaving work is to give a gift through your company’s employee giving campaign.
-Employers often match — or even double or triple — your donations to charitable organizations.
+Employers often match — or even double or triple match — your donations to charitable organizations.

 Information for Employees